BryJamin/WickedWizard/README.md

 of the texture region it uses when calling to the axis.
 - Vertical wall bug.
 You can land on the side of top of wall vertically stacking with one another, due to the way the future bound is used.
+-Chest need a loot table and so do stores and Item Rooms (but for that I may need more items